PPL Co. (NYSE:PPL) Shares Acquired by Principal Financial Group Inc.

-Principal Financial Group Inc. boosted its holdings in PPL Co.
-(NYSE:PPL) by 0.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 962,705 shares of the utilities provider’s stock after acquiring an additional 8,897 shares during the quarter.
-Principal Financial Group Inc. owned 0.13% of PPL worth $26,841,000 at the end of the most recent quarter.
+Principal Financial Group Inc. lifted its stake in shares of PPL Co.
+(NYSE:PPL) by 0.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 962,705 shares of the utilities provider’s stock after purchasing an additional 8,897 shares during the quarter.
+Principal Financial Group Inc. owned about 0.13% of PPL worth $26,841,000 as of its most recent filing with the Securities and Exchange Commission.

 A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
 Boston Private Wealth LLC increased its position in PPL by 89.9% in the 3rd quarter.
 Boston Private Wealth LLC now owns 23,701 shares of the utilities provider’s stock valued at $660,000 after acquiring an additional 11,219 shares during the period.
 First Horizon Advisors Inc. increased its position in PPL by 16.3% in the 3rd quarter.
 First Horizon Advisors Inc. now owns 4,083 shares of the utilities provider’s stock valued at $126,000 after acquiring an additional 573 shares during the period.
 Sompo Asset Management Co.
 Ltd. increased its position in PPL by 25.7% in the 3rd quarter.
 Sompo Asset Management Co.
 Ltd. now owns 112,750 shares of the utilities provider’s stock valued at $3,143,000 after acquiring an additional 23,080 shares during the period.
 Commerce Bank increased its position in PPL by 8.2% in the 3rd quarter.
 Commerce Bank now owns 55,517 shares of the utilities provider’s stock valued at $1,548,000 after acquiring an additional 4,219 shares during the period.
 Finally, JustInvest LLC acquired a new stake in PPL in the 3rd quarter valued at approximately $375,000.
 Hedge funds and other institutional investors own 63.50% of the company’s stock.

 Several research firms recently commented on PPL.
-Morgan Stanley raised their target price on PPL from $30.00 to $32.00 and gave the company an “equal weight” rating in a research report on Tuesday, December 21st.
+Zacks Investment Research cut PPL from a “buy” rating to a “hold” rating and set a $31.00 target price on the stock. in a research report on Friday, December 24th.
 TheStreet upgraded PPL from a “c+” rating to a “b-” rating in a research report on Wednesday, October 27th.
-Finally, Zacks Investment Research cut PPL from a “buy” rating to a “hold” rating and set a $31.00 price target on the stock. in a research report on Friday, December 24th.
+Finally, Morgan Stanley lifted their price target on PPL from $30.00 to $32.00 and gave the company an “equal weight” rating in a research report on Tuesday, December 21st.
 Five analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
 Based on data from MarketBeat.com, PPL presently has a consensus rating of “Hold” and an average price target of $36.56.

 PPL (NYSE:PPL) last released its quarterly earnings data on Thursday, November 4th.
 The utilities provider reported $0.36 earnings per share for the quarter, missing the consensus estimate of $0.38 by ($0.02).
 The company had revenue of $1.51 billion for the quarter, compared to the consensus estimate of $1.59 billion.
 PPL had a positive return on equity of 8.07% and a negative net margin of 21.26%.
 The business’s revenue was up 8.0% compared to the same quarter last year.
 During the same period in the prior year, the business earned $0.58 earnings per share.
 Equities research analysts predict that PPL Co. will post 1.17 earnings per share for the current year.